umamimolecule/AzureFunctionsDependencyInjection/README.md

 }
 ```

-Where `AdapterModule` registers the dependencies within the `Adapters` assembly, and `DomainModule` registers the ones in the `Common` assembly.
+Here, `IWebJobsBuilder.AddModule` is an extension method I've defined which accepts an `IModule` instance to register dependencies.  `AdapterModule` registers the dependencies within the `Adapters` assembly, and `DomainModule` registers the ones in the `Common` assembly.

-The actual registration of the services is done in ech module using the NetCore.AutoRegisterDi extension methods:
+The actual registration of the services is done in ech module using the `NetCore.AutoRegisterDi` extension method RegisterAssemblyPublicNonGenericClasses:
 ```
 using Adapters;
 using Microsoft.Azure.WebJobs;